-14. Stock Options.
-How would stock options granted to a firm's management and employees be viewed by the shareholder wealth maximization model compared to the corporate wealth maximization model?
+2-14.
+Stock Options.
+How would stock options granted to a firm's management and employees be viewed by the shareholder wealth maximization model compared to the stakeholder wealth maximization model?

-Stock options are used in shareholder wealth maximizing firms to align the interests of managers with those of shareholders, in the belief that those managers will then make decisions, which will enhance the wealth of all stockholders, including those executives.
+Stock options are used in Shareholder Wealth Maximizing firms to align the interests of managers with those of shareholders, in the belief that those managers will then make decisions which will enhance the wealth of all stockholders, including those executives.
 Of course, those executives are punished (financially) if the firm they manage fails to increase in market value.

-Stock options to managers in corporate wealth maximizing firms are unlikely, because they seek to cause managers to act to benefit the shareholders without, necessarily, benefiting the array of other stakeholders in the firm.
+Stock options to managers in Stakeholder Wealth Maximizing firms are unlikely, because they cause managers to act to benefit the shareholders without, necessarily, benefitting the array of other stakeholders in the firm.

-15. Shareholder Dissatisfaction.
-If shareholders are dissatisfied with their company, what alternative actions can they take?
+2-15.
+Shareholder Dissatisfaction.
+What alternative actions can shareholders take if they are dissatisfied with their company?